UCL-CCS/esmacs-input-creation-docs/docs/geometry_optimization.md

     C   14.6530000000        4.2700000000        8.1860000000
 ```

+A complete version of this file is available [here](examples/4bjx-ligand.gau).
 The meaning of the Gaussian options, found in the third line, are as follows:

 * Opt: We ask for optimization of our structure